Hong Kong Adventure Corps: History

 The Hong Kong Volunteers in 1854 had its first establishment of 99 Europeans to defend Hong Kong, while the HKAC has its owned cadets of 9 in the first intake of recruits in 1995.
-This become the Corps' tradition to toast for the Ninety Nine and the Nine after the toast to HM and the people in its Foundation Day Dinner.
+This become the Corps' tradition to toast for the Ninety Nine and the Nine after the toast to the people in its Foundation Day Dinner.

+Guidon & Colour

+Reflecting the nature of light reconnaissance unit of the Corps' predecessor regiment, the Royal Hong Kong Regiment (the Volunteers) which adopted honours and traditions of yeomanry, the Corps received its own guidon presented by the then commissioner of police in 2005.
+The scarlet swallow tailed guidon is crested with the Corps' "twin dragon" coat of arms surrounded by tudor style rose and thisle in the middle with the motto and the year of establishment embraided down below like the battle honour awarded "Hong Kong" of the regiment's guidon.
+When paraded or being trooped, guidon is carried by an adult or cadet warrant officer being commanded by senior warrant officer of the Corps, 2 adult or cadet senior non-commissioned officer next to the guidon will be escorting the guidon.
+Guidon will also be uncased and exhibited at the occasion of foundation day dinner of the Corps.

+Before receiving the guidon, colour were being recognized by Corps member as the symbolic rallying point, the colour is crested with the logo of the Corps at Centre with the colour of red on top, yellow in the middle and blue at the bottom.

+Colour are often used for formal occasion nowadays while guidon is used during ceremonial occasion only.

 Training

 The HKAC is an army-orientated and disciplined youth organisation that aims to promote qualities of responsibility, self-reliance, resourcefulness, endurance, perseverance and a sense of service to the community, as well as developing its cadets' leadership and social awareness.
-The Corps is now an Operating Authority of the Hong Kong Award for Young People (Duke of Edinburgh Award in Hong Kong) (DEA).
+The Corps is now an Operating Authority of the Hong Kong Award for Young People (the then the Duke of Edinburgh's Award in Hong Kong) (DEA).

-The Corps Headquarters is in High Island, Sai Kung District, and was given to the Corps by the Hong Kong Government.
+The training facilities and Corps Headquarters is located in High Island, Sai Kung District, and was given to the Corps by the Hong Kong Government.
 The facility was formerly a British army camp.
-Another training camp, also located in High Island, was formerly a correctional facility and detention centre for Vietnamese refugees.
+Another training camp, also located in High Island nearby, was formerly a staff quarters of correctional facility detaining Vietnamese refugees.

 Among its members, the HKAC aims to provide: